zitadel/zitadel/docs/docs/examples/login/flutter.md

 https://github.com/zitadel/zitadel_flutter/blob/main/web/auth.html
 ```

-Now, you can run your application for IOS and Android devices with
+Now, you can run your application for iOS and Android devices with

 ```bash
 flutter run